 The coming to was the worst part.
 The sensation is very difficult to describe.
 It was like when you are dreaming that you're running and you can only go in the slowest of slow motion.
 It was like coming to the surface of consciousness through a thick vat of mud.
 Before I was fully conscious, there was a point where my reasoning flickered and I knew I had passed out and was struggling to consciousness.
 But it was only a flicker, and that split second was frightening.
 The physical sensation of coming to I cannot describe adequately, so I won't even try, but it's the most horrible part.

-Laughing Syncope, also known as Gelastic (pronounced Ja-lastic) Syncope is what I just described.
-(It's not to be confused with Gelastic Seizures, which is a completely different type of disorder and far more serious.)
+Laughter-induced syncope, also known as gelastic (pronounced ja-lastic) syncope, is what I just described.
+(It's not to be confused with gelastic seizures, which is a completely different type of disorder and far more serious.)
 Syncope simply means fainting.
 Biomed Central published a Journal of Medicine case report which described it this way: "Intense laughter causes repetitive forced expirations in a staccato pattern with a Valsalva-type effect."
 1

-I talked to my friend MaryAnn King R.N. who took the time to research it and explain it to me in easier terms.
+I talked to my friend MaryAnn King, who is a registered nurse (RN), who took the time to research it and explain it to me in easier terms.
 As she explained it:

 This Is What Happened to Me (Forgive the Expletives)

-I have added this section due to the overwhelming response of people who have experienced Laughing (Gelastic) Syncope and the alarm, fear, and concern it has caused.
+I have added this section due to the overwhelming response of people who have experienced laughter-induced (gelastic) syncope—and the alarm, fear, and concern it has caused.

-PLEASE SEE YOUR PHYSICIAN if it really worries you.
-He may be able to explain what is happening during the episode better than I have, and you can ask questions.
-He may even be able to advise how to prevent an episode.
+Please see your physician if it really worries you!
+Your doctor will be able to explain what is happening during the episode better than I have, and you can ask questions.
+He or she may even be able to advise on how to prevent an episode.
 We can't walk around being afraid to laugh.

 You take care!!!